ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Containerize Efficiently, Code Confidently</blockquote>

 <h3>4.
-Conscious and Subconscious Terms Differentiated - <a href="https://medium.com/@syedsaleemabbas941/conscious-and-subconscious-terms-differentiated-374088c314f1" target="_blank" rel="noopener noreferrer">link</a></h3>
+Awesome Things You Can Do with Docker in Your Home Lab - <a href="https://medium.com/devops-dev/awesome-things-you-can-do-with-docker-in-your-home-lab-caa7505f3b4a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Saleem Abbas`**
+✍️ **posted by `DevOps.dev`**

-<blockquote>You must remember that these are not two minds.
-They are merely two spheres of activity within one mind.
-Your conscious mind is the…</blockquote>
+<blockquote>Get the potential of your home lab with Docker — build, experiment, and innovate like never before.</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>